-Services that are covered for you

-Medicare Part B prescription drugs (cont'd)

-- Calcimimetic medications under the ESRD payment system, including the intravenous medication Parsabiv[®], and the oral medication Sensipar[®] - Certain drugs for home dialysis, including heparin, the antidote for heparin, when medically necessary, and topical anesthetics - Erythropoiesis-stimulating agents: Medicare covers erythropoietin by injection if you have End-Stage Renal Disease (ESRD) or you need this drug to treat anemia related to certain other conditions (such as Epogen[®], Procrit[®], Retacrit[®], Epoetin Alfa, Aranesp[®], Darbepoetin Alfa, Mircera[®], or Methoxy polyethylene glycol-epoetin beta) - Intravenous Immune Globulin for the home treatment of primary immune deficiency diseases - Parenteral and enteral nutrition (intravenous and tube feeding)
+Services that are covered for you What you must pay when you get these services In- Network What you must pay when you get these services Out-of- Network Medicare Part B prescription drugs (cont'd) Certain drugs for home dialysis, including heparin, the antidote for heparin, when medically necessary, and topical anesthetics Erythropoiesis-stimulating agents: Medicare covers erythropoietin by injection if you have End-Stage Renal Disease (ESRD) or you need this drug to treat anemia related to certain other conditions (such as Epogen®, Procrit®, Retacrit®, Epoetin Alfa, Aranesp®, Darbepoetin Alfa, Mircera®, or Methoxy polyethylene glycol-epoetin beta) Intravenous Immune Globulin for the home treatment of primary immune deficiency diseases Parenteral and enteral nutrition (intravenous and tube feeding) The following link will take you to a list of Part B Drugs that may be subject to Step Therapy: blueshieldca.com/medformulary2025.
 We also cover some vaccines under our Part B and Part D prescription drug benefit.
 Chapter 5 explains the Part D prescription drug benefit, including rules you must follow to have prescriptions covered.
-What you pay for your Part D prescription drugs through our plan is explained in Chapter 6.
+What you pay for our Part D prescription drugs through our plan is explained in Chapter 6.
 Prior authorization may be required and is the responsibility of your provider.